Mandatory training

 • explain to their direct reports the purpose, obligation and benefits of mandatory training at the start of employment or as required

-• ensure employees have appropriate time allocated to complete their training as part of the induction process
+• ensure employees have appropriate time allocated within business hours to complete their mandatory training, which is part of the induction process and a condition of employment

 • review and ensure ongoing compliance with their direct reports through available reporting systems